rtmigo/linecompress_kt/README.md

 }
 ```

-Depending on your `git` settings, the argument to `gitRepository` may need to be rewritten with `https://github.com`
+The argument to `gitRepository` may need to be rewritten with `https://github.com`
 instead of `ssh://git@github.com`